-- CMS-CMS is a GUI that can be launched from anywhere in your network through a web browser such as Netscape Communicator or Microsoft Internet Explorer.
-CMS is already installed on the switch.
-For more information about CMS, see Chapter 3, "Getting Started with CMS." - CLI-The Cisco IOS CLI software is enhanced to support desktop- and multilayer-switching features.
+- An embedded device manager-The device manager is a GUI that is integrated in the software image.
+You use it to configure and to monitor a single switch.
+For information about launching the device manager, see the getting started guide.
+For more information about the device manager, see the switch online help. - Network Assistant-Network Assistant is a network management application that can be downloaded from Cisco.com.
+You use it to manage a single switch, a cluster of switches, or a community of devices.
+For more information about Network Assistant, see Getting Started with Cisco Network Assistant, available on Cisco.com. - CLI-The Cisco IOS software supports desktop- and multilayer-switching features.
 You can access the CLI either by connecting your management station directly to the switch console port or by using Telnet from a remote management station.
 You can manage the switch stack by connecting to the console port of any stack member.
 For more information about the CLI, see Chapter 2, "Using the Command-Line Interface." - SNMP-SNMP management applications such as CiscoWorks2000 LAN Management Suite (LMS) and HP OpenView.
 You can manage from an SNMP-compatible management station that is running platforms such as HP OpenView or SunNet Manager.
 The switch supports a comprehensive set of MIB extensions and four remote monitoring (RMON) groups.
-For more information about using SNMP, see Chapter 30, "Configuring SNMP."
+For more information about using SNMP, see Chapter 31, "Configuring SNMP." - IE2100-Cisco Intelligence Engine 2100 Series Configuration Registrar is a network management device that works with embedded Cisco Networking Services (CNS) agents in the switch software.
+You can automate initial configurations and configuration updates by generating switch-specific configuration changes, sending them to the switch, executing the configuration change, and logging the results.